Global well-posedness and stability of the 2D Boussinesq equations with partial dissipation near a hydrostatic equilibrium: Acknowledgements

 \section{Acknowledgements}

 K. Kang’s work is supported by NRF-2019R1A2C1084685.
 D. D. Nguyen’s work is supported by NRF-2019R1A2C1084685 and NRF-2021R1A2C1092830.
 J. Lee’s work is supported by NRF-2021R1A2C1092830.
+The authors are grateful to the anonymous referee for her or his carefully reading the paper and for useful suggestions, which are presented in Remark \ref{r3}.